Skilled attendants at birth

 Situation and trends

-Declines in maternal mortality rates between 1990 and 2013 may be due in part to improvements in other MDG5 indicators such as the proportion of deliveries attended by skilled health personnel.
-Globally, the proportion of births attended by a skilled health personnel has increased from 59% to 68% between 1990 and 2009.
+Declines in maternal mortality rates between 1990 and 2015 may be due in part to improvements in other MDG indicators such as the proportion of deliveries attended by skilled health personnel.
 In the WHO South-East Asia Region with significant decreases in maternal mortality rates, increases in skilled health personnel at delivery are seen.
-Conversely, in the WHO African Region where the greatest number of maternal deaths occurred in 2010, there has been only modest progress-as still fewer than 50% of births are attended by skilled health personnel.
+Conversely, in the WHO African Region where the greatest number of maternal deaths occurred in 2015, there has been only modest progress-as just over 50% of births are attended by skilled health personnel.